MuneeraRA/LaravelAPI/README.md

 ## About Project

-It is a simple e-commerce web application provide quice functionality for merchent to create a store and add products to it, quest can add product and view thier cart.
+It is a simple e-commerce web application provide quice functionality for merchent to create a store and add products to his store, guest can add product and view thier cart.

 ## ER Daigram